 French fries are a must.
-The regular ones are great; the beer battered ones are even better, with their crisp, golden coat that is a taste thrill in and of itself, enveloping creamy potato logs.
+The regular ones are great; the beer battered ones are even better, with their crisp, golden coat that is a taste thrill in and of itself, enveloping creamy potato logs: impossible to stop eating!

 Although this place is a food truck, it does not serve fast food.
 It can take a while to wait in line before your turn comes to place an order, then to wait for the food to be cooked.
 It is all prepared in an impossibly tiny kitchen where dozens of things happen simultaneously.
 For all the seeming chaos, the staff are happy and cheerful and extraordinarily helpful when they discuss the menu.
 Miraculously, one of them always has time to actually step out of the kitchen to deliver food to customers sitting at the al fresco picnic tables or inside the air conditioned commissary / game room.
 One day when Christian made one such excursion to deliver a meal, I asked him if the heavy work load bothered him.
 “I love it!” he responded, spinning around and fairly leaping back into the kitchen to tend the grill.

 Note: the Feel Good Food truck is located at 1031 Richland Ave. but sometimes appears elsewhere in town.
 Check social media to find out where.
-Note also that indoor seating has been added for rain days or when it’s just too hot to be outside.
-It shares its commissary with two other on-premises, Roadfood-recommended eateries, Smokin Guns BBQ and Aiken Ice Cream.
+Note also that there is indoor seating for rain days or when it’s just too hot to be outside.
+It shares its commissary with two other on-premises Roadfood-recommended eateries, A Steller Kitchen and Aiken Ice Cream.